-Abstract
+5 Abstract

 This research investigates the relationship between supply chain management (SCM) strategy, strategic management accounting, internal and external orientation of companies, and their impact on company growth.
 The study utilizes a quantitative method using a questionnaire designed with a Likert scale ranging from 1 to 7 points.
 The sample used in this research reached 215 respondents.
-The respondents in this study are employees, staff, and managers of public sector companies in Indonesia.
+The respondants in this study are employees, staff, and managers of public sector companies in Indonesia.
 Data analysis was conducted using Structural Equation Modelling (SEM) analysis using SmartPLS 4.0 software.
-The results indicate that SCM strategy significantly influences internal and external orientation.
-Similarly, strategic management accounting has a significantly contribute to company growth.
+The results indicate the SCM strategy significantly influences internal and external orientation.
+Similarly, strategic management accounting has a significant impact on internal and external orientation.
+Both internal and external orientations significantly antibute to company growth.
 In the mediating role, both internal and external orientations have a significant impact on the relationship between SCM strategy and strategic management accounting with company growth.

-Keywords: Supply Chain Management Strategy, Strategic Management Accounting.
+Keywords: Supply Chain Management Strategy, Strategic Management Accounting, Internal Orientation, External Orientation, Company Growth